chiselstrike/chiselstrike/docusaurus/docs/intro.md

 it will respond with a JSON array of all comments.

 :::caution
 _All_ comments?
-Surely you mean one page's wroth, plus links to subsequent pages?
+Surely you mean one page's worth, plus links to subsequent pages?
 :::